 - Knight or Dame Commander – KCSS/DCSS (with or without star)

 - Knight or Dame – KSS/DSS

-There are 79 current members. which include nine Dames, are distributed among the four Ecclestical Provinces.
-The Diplomatic Corps, Politicians, and Civil Servants account for 13 with a further 7 associated with Ireland but appointed elsewhere.
+There are 90 current members, which include thirteen Dames, distributed among the four Ecclestical Provinces and elsewhere.
+There are 14 members in the Ecclestical Province of Armagh, 15 in the Ecclestical Province of Cashel & Emly, 25 in the Ecclestical Province of Dublin and 13 in Ecclestical Province of Tuam.
+The Diplomatic Corps, Politicians, and Civil Servants account for 13 with a further 10 associated with Ireland but appointed elsewhere.
 A further 64 awards were made to those serving in the Papal Wars of 1860.
-There are no current members registered in the Diocese of Ardagh, Kilmore, Clonfert, Killaloe and Waterford & Lismore.
+There are no current members registered in the Diocese of Ardagh, Clogher, Kilmore, Cashel & Emly, Killaloe, Waterford & Lismore and Clonfert.